Advanced Women's Healthcare

 Permanent birth control

 Also called sterilization, this is a surgical procedure that permanently prevents pregnancy.
-The team at Advanced Women’s Healthcare performs in-office sterilization procedures.
 This method of contraception is difficult to reverse if you change your mind.

 Barrier methods are condoms, female condoms, and other over-the-counter devices that block sperm from entering the uterus.